Last updated on: 2023-06-02 13:22:55.

 Export Backup From the Chassis Partition CLI

-To transfer a file using the CLI, use the file list command to see the contents of the configs directory.
+To transfer a backup file using the CLI, use the file list command to see the contents of the configs directory.
 Note, the previously saved file is listed.
 You will need to repeat this for all chassis partitions in the VELOS system.

 To export the backup for the chassis partition Production, first list the contents of the configs directory: